 His cave today is a major attraction in Cheung Chau.
 So, don’t be surprised if there is a line to get into it.

-The cave is a extremely narrow and dark, so make sure you carry a torch with you or your cellphone’s flashlight will do.
+The cave is extremely narrow and dark, so make sure you carry a torch with you or your cellphone’s flashlight will do.
 The entrance requires visitors to climb down through a narrow opening, and there is an exit on the other side of the mound.
 The exit is quite well concealed by the rocks on the other side.

 The narrow alleys of Cheung Chau are home to numerous boutique shops selling all types of curios and knick-knacks.
 Step inside these old houses that have now been converted into quaint artsy galleries and shops.